AI SEO Is a Scam: When the People Selling “ChatGPT Rankings” Can’t Even Rank Themselves

 What Actually Builds Trust in AI Systems

 The Standards of Excellence framework captures this simply: if you want to be seen as trustworthy by AI or humans, you need to actually be trustworthy.
 That means your website works.
 Your content is accurate.
-Your social profiles are consistent.
+Your social profiles match.
 Your reviews are real.
 Your expertise is validated by others, not just by yourself.